cysc0/hw01/README.md

 0) README.md

 1) aux/ip - nginx config to redirect IP to zombo.club (more or less the default config)
+&nbsp;&nbsp;&nbsp;&nbsp;I put this nginx config in an auxiliary directory because the homework required TWO nginx configs.
+For grading purposes, this config should likely be ignored.
+I just wanted to include it for my own reference.

 2) hw01.zombo.club - nginx config for HW01 domain www.hw01.zombo.club & [hw01.zombo.club](www.hw01.zombo.club)